Dallas

 For any questions regarding Membership, requests for transfers or assistance with connecting as a Sustainer, email us.

-We accept 7th girls from the Dallas area.
+We accept 7th grade girls from the Dallas area.
 We make up a diverse mix of middle schools in Dallas.

 Mothers and their daughters (grades 7-12) participate in a program that embraces: